Karel Klapálek: First World War

-1920–39
+1920–1939

 After World War I, Klapálek became a commissioned officer and helped to establish the army of the newly-founded First Czechoslovak Republic.
-He served in Plzeň, Prague, Michalovce, and Uzgorod, where he met his future wife Olga Košutová (born 8 March 1901).
+He served in Plzeň, Prague, Michalovce, and Uzhhorod, where he met his future wife Olga Košutová (born 8 March 1901).
 He then served in Milovice and at the Military Academy in Hranice.

 In the interwar period, Klapálek married Olga, and their daughter Olga was born on 24 March 1926.
 Olga Klapálková kept a diary, which later provided the basis for a book in which she described life in a Nazi concentration camp in Svatobořice near Kyjov, where she was held in the Second World War.
 Later in life Olga also published her husband's memoirs, Voják vypravuje.

 Second World War

 After Nazi Germany imposed the Protectorate of Bohemia and Moravia in March 1939, Klapálek joined a Czech military anti-Nazi resistance organization Obrana národa (Protection of the Nation) in České Budějovice.
 After the organization was destroyed in 1940 he fled the country and reached Mandatory Palestine, where he joined the 4th Czechoslovak Infantry Regiment, later reorganized as the Czechoslovak 11th Infantry Battalion (East), with Klapálek as its commander.
 The battalion fought in the Allied invasion of Syria and Lebanon in June and July 1941, and was then stationed on the Turkish border in August.
 From October to December 1941 the battalion fought in the defence of Tobruk under the command of the Polish Independent Carpathian Rifle Brigade.

 After its success at Tobruk the battalion was withdrawn to the rear.
 In May 1942 it was reorganized as the 200th Czechoslovak Light Anti-Aircraft Regiment, with Klapálek remaining as its commander.
 The regiment returned to the Levant, where it defended Haifa, Beirut, and Az-Zeeb.
-Early in 1943 returned to Tobruk, which it defended until June.
+Early in 1943 it returned to Tobruk, which it defended until June.

 In July 1943 the regiment was transferred by sea to Great Britain, where it became part of the Czechoslovak Independent Armoured Brigade.
 Klapálek reached Britain in August and was made second-in-command of the brigade.

 From March 1944 Klapálek was stationed in London as head of Department I of the Ministry of Defence of the Czechoslovak government-in-exile.
-In August 1944 he transferred to the Soviet Union, where he commanded the 3rd Czechoslovak Independent Brigade.
-In September and October he led the brigade in the Battle of the Dukla Pass.
+In August 1944 he volunteered to the Eastern Front.
+In September he was promoted to brigade general and commanded the 3rd Czechoslovak Independent Brigade, including in the Battle of the Dukla Pass.

-In April 1945 Ludvík Svoboda promoted Klapálek to commander of the Czechoslovak 1st Army Corps.
-Klapálek successfully led the army in the Battle for Břest.
-On 17 May 1945 Klapálek returned to Prague on a white horse, leading the Czechoslovak soldiers who had fought abroad.
+During the Battle of Liptovský Mikuláš, on 3 February 1945, Klapálek was badly injured by an enemy artillery shell.
+While in hospital, he was promoted to commander of the whole Czechoslovak Army Corps.
+In his absence, the acting commander was general Bohumil Boček.
+Klapálek then successfully led the army in the Battle of Malá Fatra, crossing of Váh and the liberation of Moravia.
+On 17 May 1945, Klapálek led the Victory Parade in Prague while riding a white horse.